bijak/jpdb-android-wrapper/README.md

 ### Known Issues
 - Back gesture does not go back to the previous page in the website
 - Clicking external links, or internal links not meant to go to web pages does not work as intended
+- Status bar unreadable when not in night mode and using app
+- "Use system default" doesn't follow Android's dark mode setting